-Nowadays, arthroplasty is one of the most successful orthopedic surgical procedures, although it involves challenges to overcome.
-The patients undergoing total arthroplasty now includes younger and more active ones who require a broad range of motion and a longer service lifetime for the replaced joints.
+Nowadays, the patient group undergoing total arthroplasty includes younger and more active people who require a broad range of motion and a longer service lifetime for the replaced joints.
 Wear is still one of the main issues affecting joint prostheses endurance, causing loosening and, eventually, implants failure.
-Actual in vitro wear tests (simulators) have a long duration, are very expensive and does not take into account all the possible daily activities of the patients; thus, the challenge to obtain a complete in silico tribological and dynamical model of the (bio) tribo-systems could give the possibility to overcome the actual testing procedures and could contribute as tool for a more and more accurate tribological design of human prostheses.
+Actual in-vitro wear tests (simulators) have a long duration, are very expensive and does not take into account all the possible daily activities of the patients.
+In this scenario the possibility to use accurate in-silico tribological and dynamical models of the (bio) tribo-systems under investigation allows to overcome the actual testing procedures and could contribute as tool for a more and more accurate tribological design of human prostheses.

-The talk is devoted to give an overview of the last research results toward this aim, underlining some open problems in contact mechanics, numerical stress-strain analysis, musculoskeletal multibody modeling, synovial lubrication modeling (boundary/mixed, hydro-dynamic and EHD), with the aim to establish future research cooperation with the colleagues attending BIOMDLORE 2020.
+The talk is devoted to give an overview of the last research results on total hip replacements, underlining some open problems in contact mechanics, numerical stress-strain analysis, musculoskeletal multibody modelling, synovial lubrication modelling (boundary/mixed, hydro-dynamic and EHD), with the aim to establish future research cooperation with the Colleagues attending Biomodlore 2021.